nats-io/jetstream-gh-action/README.md

 ## Publishing Messages

-Messages can be published to a Stream - or any NATS subject - using the base action.
+Messages can be published to a Stream, or any NATS subject, using the base action.

 ### Usage